 This is an Australian snake.
 Look at a map and you’ll see its territory covers a large area of the Australian coastline.
 It extends across the coastlines of Western Australia, Queensland, Victoria, the Northern Territory, and New South Wales.
 They also live on the southern coast of Papua New Guinea.

-These snakes are in dry woodland areas, rainforests, and on grassy slopes.
-It exists in temperate to tropical regions.
+These snakes dwell in dry woodland areas, rainforests, and on grassy slopes in temperate to tropical regions.